cli1337/flomark/INSTALLATION-README.md

 # 🚀 Flomark Installation Guide

-Complete guide for installing and updating Flomark on your server.
+Complete guide for installing and updating Flomark on your server with multi-database support.

 ## 📋 Prerequisites